clojurewerkz/titanium.docs/articles/guides.md

 ### [Getting started](/articles/getting_started.html)

 An overview of Titanium with a quick tutorial that helps you to get started with it.
-It should take about 10 minutes to read and study the provided code examples
+It should take about 10 minutes to read and study the provided code examples.

 ### [Populating the graph](/articles/populating.html) [TBD]